AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-18-cleaner-type-predicates-with-derived-types.md

 {% include img.html src: "error.jpg", alt: "TypeScript complains that the argument of type 'Ingredient' is not assignable to the parameter of type 'apple' or 'banana' or 'orange'.
 Type 'carrot' is not assignable to type 'apple' or 'banana' or 'orange'." %}

-It's a bit silly in this case since that's the whole point of type predicates: to take an abstract type and narrow it down to a more concrete type!
-But it is what it is.
+This should make sense—at that point in the code, TypeScript does not yet know that `ingredient` is of one type or the other, so we have to give it a helpful nudge.
+But when we use these helpers, we'll still get proper type inference.

-In the case of objects, the type predicates are very similar:
+In the case of objects, the type predicate helpers are very similar:

 ```ts
 const isFruit = (ingredient: Ingredient): ingredient is Fruit => {